EMAIL: [email protected] PHONE: 1-877-930-8360

 It is important to know in Florida, you cannot take a disputed issue to court for resolution until you and your spouse first attempt to resolve your dispute in a mediation conference.
 The majority of divorce cases in Florida are concluded at mediation.

 A seasoned family law attorney who is handling your case virtually can resolve disputes in mediation conducted by video just as effectively as in a live meditation conference.
 Suppose your virtual divorce turns into a litigated divorce after a failed attempt at mediation or other uncontested process.
-In that case, your virtual divorce attorney can either agree to represent you at future contested court hearings or refer your case to a litigation attorney with whom he or she closely associates.
+In that case, your virtual divorce attorney can either agree to represent you at future contested court hearings or refer your case to a litigation attorney with whom they closely associate.

 Uncontested Divorces can Always be Virtual Divorces: